 - Cottonmouth - State Endangered - Only found in one small area in southwestern Indiana.

-- Eastern Massasauga Rattlesnake - State Endangered, Federal Candidate - Northern third of Indiana.
+- Eastern Massasauga Rattlesnake - Federally Threatened - Northern third of Indiana.

 - Timber Rattlesnake - State Endangered - South central Indiana.